bafyle/Facepage/README.md

 # Facepage

-Facepage is two-person project to make minimal website that looks like Facebook for the purpose of learning using Python and Django
+Facepage is a two-person project to make a minimal website that looks like Facebook as a challenge for ourselves using Python programming language and Django web framework

 ## Content:
 - [Facepage](#facepage)